hubertchoo/hubert-jekyll-theme/README.md

 ## Config.YML
 There are also some additional site settings in the `_config.yml` provided.
-Specifically, an additional configuration feature is the `socials` tag.
+Specifically, an additional configuration feature is the `socials` tag as well as Google Analytics data.
 ```yml
 socials:
   # Those that have blank urls will be ignored